 We are proud and privileged to have a thriving and successful junior section.
-We provide cricket for boys and girls from the age of 5 starting with the ‘Wembdon Minis’.
-We enter sides into the Taunton and District Youth League at Under 11, Under 13 and Under 15.
-All of whom receive quality coaching from a number of ECB Qualified Coaches.
+We provide cricket for boys and girls from the age of 4 all of whom receive quality coaching from a number of ECB Qualified Coaches.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.

 Cricket clubs can play a key role in the successful delivery of Building Partnerships – cricket's strategic plan for 2006-2009 - by supporting the delivery and implementation of the following programmes: